TopoPrune: Robust Data Pruning via Unified Latent Space Topology: Introduction

-Our framework first establishes a \textbf{global structure} by using \textit{topology-aware manifold approximation} \citep{umap, pacmap} to project high-dimensional features into standardized low-dimensional manifold embeddings.
+Our framework first establishes a \textbf{global structure} by using topology-aware manifold approximation \citep{umap, pacmap} to project high-dimensional features into standardized low-dimensional embeddings.
 While this global structure can group similar samples, it fails to distinguish which samples to prioritize within a localized region.
 Existing methods often resort to random sampling within localized regions \citep{ccs} or use geometric heuristics like message-passing \citep{d2}.
-To better complement this global view with \textbf{local structure}, we then employ \textit{differentiable persistent homology} \citep{dif_ph1, dif_ph2, dif_ph3} to assess a sample's structural relevancy, relative to its immediate neighbors.
-Persistent homology tracks the "birth" and "death" (persistence) of topological structures at multiple scales (filtration of a homology group).
-For our application, we perform an optimization that \textit{maximizes the persistence (the birth and death time) of local topological features} constructed from the filtration of the manifold projected Vietoris–Rips complex \citep{ph5}.
-This process iteratively repositions samples to an optimal configuration that resolves topological ambiguities and enhances topological stability, directly measuring a sample's contribution to the structural complexity of its local neighborhood.
-Finally, a unified score consisting of both the global density (of the manifold embeddings) and the local persistence are combined to provide a balance between global and local topological structures.
+To better complement this global view with \textbf{local structure}, we then employ differentiable persistent homology \citep{dif_ph1, dif_ph2, dif_ph3} to assess a sample's structural relevancy, relative to its immediate neighbors.
+Persistent homology tracks the ``birth'' and ``death'' (persistence) of topological structures at multiple scales (derived from a filtration of simplicial complexes).
+For our application, we perform an optimization that \textit{maximizes the persistence (the lifespan of the features) of local topological structures} constructed from a multiparameter filtration of the manifold projected Delaunay complex \citep{ph5, ph17}.
+This process iteratively repositions samples to an optimal configuration that enhances topological stability, directly measuring a sample's contribution to the structural complexity of its local neighborhood.